Lynn Bertholet: Professional career

 After graduating, she joined UBS Group AG in Geneva, then the Caisse d'Épargne located in the same city, which later merged with the Banque Hypothécaire, becoming the Banque cantonale de Genève (BCGE).
 She participated in the merger process by being part of the steering committee for the operation.
 She then continued her career at BCGE where she headed the department entitled “Affaires immobilières et entreprises de la construction” (“Real Estate and Construction Business”).

 From 2002 to 2007, she taught at the Geneva School of Management and participated in the creation of the Certificate of Continuing Education in Compliance Management at the University of Geneva, a certificate which she co-directed until the end of 2006 and of which she was a member of the committee until the end of 2015.
 She taught in this program from 2003 to the end of 2019.
 From 2011 to 2020, she was deputy director of a private bank in Geneva and a member of the US Program Team.
 At the same time, she was also a member of the scientific committee of the Institut Supérieur de Formation Bancaire (ISFB), functions that she carried out under her true identity—Lynn Bertholet—since her transition on 19 October 2015, a key date that she has since then considered as her “second birth”.

 Since 2019, she is now a member of the Board of Directors and Treasurer of Égides—Alliance internationale francophone pour l'égalité et les diversités—headquartered in Montreal and founded by the Government of Quebec.

 ÉPICÈNE

-She was the first transgender woman in Geneva to get new identity papers even before going through surgery Subsequently, after two years of relentless legal proceedings, she even managed to force her health insurance company—Groupe Mutuel—to pay the full cost of her facial reconstruction, a symbolic act that, since then, she has always considered as having represented the ultimate step in the recovery of her identity.
+She was the first transgender woman in Geneva to get new identity papers in 2015 even before going through facial surgery and chest feminization in 2017.
+Subsequently, after two years of relentless legal proceedings, she even managed to force her health insurance company—Groupe Mutuel—to pay the full cost of her facial reconstruction, a symbolic act that, since then, she has always considered as having represented the ultimate step in the recovery of her identity.
 This encouraging outcome led her to advocate for a better medical, family and social integration of transidentity, both in Switzerland and in French-speaking countries around the world.